CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_web_with_python.md

 #### What is a API?
 #### What is REST API?
 #### What is JSON?
 When to use?
+- JSON is short for JavaScript Object Notation, and is a way to store information in an organized, easy-to-access manner.
+ In a nutshell, it gives us a human-readable collection of data that we can access in a really logical manner.

+When to use it:
+- In short, you are forced to communicate things using key-value pairs and arrays.
+- for fast and and effective communication between server -user for example.
 #### What is TCP/IP?
 What layers does it define, what are they responsible for?
 #### What’s the difference between TCP and UDP?
 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?